stormchaserroleplaying/stormchaserRPG/Talents/Druid/Stargazer/index.md

 <div style="margin-top:-10px;"></div>

-#### **Cost:** 10 Character Points<br>**Prerequisite:** 3rd Level Spells and Summon the Stars
+#### **Cost:** 10 Character Points<br>**Prerequisite:** 3rd Level Spells and Summon the Stars<br>**Action:** Free
-Whenever you finish a long rest you seek guidance from the stars for sings of what the next day may bring.
-When you do so, roll a die.
+*You seek guidance from the stars for sings of what the next day may bring.*

+Whenever you finish a long rest, roll a die.
 You gain access to the below based on whether you rolled and even or odd number on the die:

 **Boon (even).** As a free action on your turn you may grant a creature that you can see within 30 feet of you +1d to their next attack roll or skill check.

 **Doom (odd).** As a free action on your turn you may grant a creature that you can see within 30 feet of you -1d to their next attack roll or skill check.

-You can use this talent a number of times equal to your spellcasting attribute modifier, and you regain all expended uses when you finish a long rest.
+You can use this free action a number of times equal to your spellcasting attribute modifier, and you regain all expended uses when you finish a long rest.

 ### The Magician

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 25 Character Points<br>**Prerequisite:** 5th Level Spells and Wheel of Fortune
-The constellation of The Magician represents raw power and inspiration.
-He is summoned in addition to the constellation chosen by your Summon the Stars talent.
+*The constellation of The Magician represents raw power and inspiration.*

+This constellation is summoned in addition to the constellation chosen by your Summon the Stars talent.
 The 1d8 of The Chariot and The Empress becomes 2d8, and while The High Priestess is active you have a flying speed of 20 feet and can hover.

-Additionally, at the start of your turn you may change the constellation from your Summon the Stars without the need to spend mana (no action required).
+Additionally, at the start of your turn you may change the constellation chosen from your Summon the Stars without the need to spend mana (no action required).

 ### The Moon

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 50 Character Points<br>**Prerequisite:** 7th Level Spells and The Magician
-Like an eclipse, The Moon passes between you and your attacker.
+*Like an eclipse, The Moon passes between you and your attacker.*

 While your Summon the Stars is active, you gain resistance to bludgeoning, piercing and slashing damage.